Peasant movement: India

 Several peasant movement in India arose during the colonial era, when economic policies by various British colonial administrations led to the decline of traditional handicraft industries.
 These policies lead to change of ownership in lands, land overcrowding, increased debt among the peasant classes of India.
 This led to peasant uprisings during the colonial period, and development of peasant movements in the post-colonial period.

 The Kisan (farmer) Sabha movement started in Bihar under the leadership of Swami Sahajanand Saraswati, who formed the Bihar Provincial Kisan Sabha (BPKS) in 1929 to mobilise peasant grievances against the zamindari attacks on their occupancy rights.
 In 1938,the crops in Eastern Khandesh were destroyed due to heavy rains.
 The peasants were ruined.
 In order to get the land revenue waived, Sane Guruji organized meetings and processions in many places and took out marches to the Collector's office.
 The peasants joined the revolutionary movement of 1942 in great numbers.
 Gradually the peasant movement intensified and spread across the rest of India.
 All these radical developments on the peasant front culminated in the formation of the All India Kisan Sabha (AIKS) at the Lucknow session of the Indian National Congress in April 1936 with Swami Sahajanand Saraswati elected as its first President.
 In the subsequent years, the movement was increasingly dominated by Socialists and Communists as it moved away from the Congress, by 1938 Haripura session of the Congress, under the presidency of Netaji Subhas Chandra Bose, the rift became evident, and by May 1942, the Communist Party of India, which was finally legalised by the then government in July 1942, had taken over AIKS, all across India including Bengal where its membership grew considerably.

 D. D. Kosambi and R.S.
 Sharma, together with Daniel Thorner, brought peasants into the study of Indian history for the first time.

 Korea

 Poland

 Polish peasant movement focused on improvements in the life of Polish peasants, and empowering them in politics.
 It was strong from mid-19th to mid-20th centuries.
-Despite relatively low support on national level, Polish People's Party maintains somewhat strong position in many local parliaments.
+Despite relatively low support on national level, the Polish People's Party maintains somewhat strong position in many local parliaments.